Gary James' Interview With Bill Cunningham of

-A - Playing dances around town and goin'g out for everything a normal Memphis band would do, go around playing parties and events.
+A - Playing dances around town and going out for everything a normal Memphis band would do, going around playing parties and events.

 Q - How did the band get a record deal with Bell Records?

 A - Well, the band had already recorded a couple of tunes with various singers and various members under the name The DeVilles.
 They had some local releases.
-One of them as called "Cindy's Carousel" I think.
+One of them was called "Cindy's Carousel" I think.
 Something like that.
 So, they were sort of known locally.
 I actually played in some competing bands against them in some Battle Of The Bands we did.
 The point is, they already had some recording experience, some contact with American Studios at that time.
-The management was basically run by a DJ.
-A local DJ in town and he had connections too.
+The management was basically run by a DJ, a local DJ in town and he had connections too.
 So, that's how the studio connection came about.
-Then Bell Records picking up "The Letter", it just happened they were coming down to pick up some James and Bobby Purify recordings from American Studios and they overheard it playing and I guess decided to buy it and that's how it happened.
+When Bell Records picked up "The Letter", it just happened they were coming down to pick up some James and Bobby Purify recordings from American Studios and they overheard it playing and I guess decided to buy it and that's how it happened.

 Q - How did life change for you and The Box Tops when "The Letter" went to number one?

 A - Well, obviously it didn't go immediately to number one.
-It took a few weeks, which is a short time, but it sort of changed in that we would go out to Birmingham, Alabama or Philadelphia, Pennsylvania...different places that we just never really went to as a group.
-As we got out there, more and more people were hearing it and eventually we stopped travelling in cars and vans and we bought larger vehicles and then we stopped travelling in those vehicles and started travelling by bus.
-Then, we stopped travelling by bus and we started travelling by air and had equipment people travelling and doing the set-up as opposed to setting up the equipment ourselves.
+It took a few weeks, which is a short time, but it sort of changed in that we would go out to Birmingham, Alabama or Philadelphia, Pennsylvania... different places that we just never really went to as a group.
+As we got out there, more and more people were hearing it and eventually we stopped traveling in cars and vans and we bought larger vehicles and then we stopped traveling in those vehicles and started traveling by bus.
+Then, we stopped traveling by bus and we started traveling by air and had equipment people traveling and doing the set-up as opposed to setting up the equipment ourselves.
 So the whole thing changed pretty quickly.
 The mode of transportation changed.
 The distance between gigs changed.
 The amount of staff we were employing changed.

 A - My comment on that would be, like everything else that's written, there's some truth and some distortion in it.
 The band toured very frequently.
 I know my mother was keeping records and in the year 1968, which is a year after "The Letter" came out, about the "Cry Like A Baby" time, the band toured every day.
 We played a gig, with the exception of eleven days that year.
 So, we played one or more gigs, and sometimes we played as many as three States on the same day.